Rounding it up

 Getting the high score

-KOHO is a great tool for helping manage your budget and setting up payments to ensure you’re tackling your credit obligations quickly and regularly.
-By understanding how your personal finances work, you’re able to take the right steps towards building your credit score over time, and staying on top of your financial life.
+KOHO is a great tool for helping manage your budget and setting up payments to ensure you're tackling your credit obligations quickly and regularly.
+By understanding how your personal finances work, you're able to take the right steps towards building and changing your credit score over time, and staying on top of your financial life.

 If you're looking for a place to start, try KOHO's Credit Building tool which allows Canadians to build their credit history for only $10/month.
 Also, be sure to check out KOHO secured credit card options and watch for our coming credit scoring models and free credit score check options.